Isra-sys/sample-analyzer/README.md

 # Sample Analyzer

-This program analiyze the notes and tempo of a song usin librosa and Matplotlib.
+This program analyzes the notes and tempo of a song using librosa and Matplotlib.

 ## Notes graph.